bodziek666/bitlbee-discord-dockerized/README.md

 Bitlbee Discord via Docker Container

-This project uses bitlbee with bitlbee-discord plugin (see: https://github.com/sm00th/bitlbee-discord) Docker image is based on latest alpine linux release.
+This project uses bitlbee with bitlbee-discord plugin (see: https://github.com/sm00th/bitlbee-discord) Docker image is based on debian stretch slim.

 You may ask, why docker?
 Because it will just work on all distros without messing around with packages, dependencies and manual building.